Fuse dashboard interaction design

 Trying a new approach to parent/component info

-Several other modifications were made based on feedback from the lead designer.
+The next iteration (in Image 5) is significantly different from the previous ones.
+Many of the modifications were made based on feedback from the contractor who hired me and was overseeing the project.
 Notably, white dots were added to the year-to-date (YTD) bar, and icons were introduced in both the YTD section and in each of the quarter and month sections—all of which are now expanded by default.

-The lead designer wanted to try representing each parent product with a white dot on the YTD bar.
-As you can see in the second artboard, when a user hovers over one of the white dots, a tooltip appears with info on the parent product and a link to click to see all of the parent product info (shown in the third artboard on the far right).
+Another recommended change was to add a hover interaction so that upon hovering over a white dot, a tooltip would appear with info on the parent product and a link to click to see all of the parent product info (shown in the third artboard on the far right).

-I didn’t — and still don’t — think that the icon I made communicates what it’s meant to represent.
+I pushed back again, advocating for the user and highlighting the need for intuitive interactions and visuals.
 Some things can’t be conveyed with one single, simple image, and I think the existence of parent and/or component product data is one of them.

 While the lead designer agreed that the icon wasn’t sufficiently clear by itself, she still wanted to try and make it work because we needed something that could be used for the time interval sections.
 If we didn’t use the icon, how would we indicate that parent and/or component data was available by quarter, month, and week?